getify/You-Dont-Know-JS/es6 & beyond/ch2.md

 The argument(s) gathered into our `values` array are the results of the already-evaluated interpolation expressions found in the string literal.
 So obviously the only element in `values` in our example is `"awesome"`.

-You can think of these two arrays as: the values in `values` are the separators if you were to splice them in between the values in `strings`, and then if you joined all those strings, you'd get the complete interpolated string value.
+You can think of these two arrays as: the values in `values` are the separators if you were to splice them in between the values in `strings`, and then if you joined everything together, you'd get the complete interpolated string value.

-A tagged string literal is like a processing step after the interpolations are evaluated but before the final string value is compiled, allowing you more control over generating the string from the literal.
+A tagged string literal is like a processing step after the interpolation expressions are evaluated but before the final string value is compiled, allowing you more control over generating the string from the literal.

 Typically, the string literal tag function (`foo(..)` in the previous snippets) should compute an appropriate string value and return it, so that you can use the tagged string literal as a value just like untagged string literals: